 We have a large garden with ponds and native woodland which is available for guests to explore and enjoy.
-There is a woodland walk which leads you around part of the grounds.
 We have a new plantation of 4000 trees and we are always willing to show interested visitors around it personally.

 Animals at Beili Helyg

 Currently we have 9 Balwen Sheep – they are black with a white blaze.
 This makes them hard to see in the dark.
 They are very nosy and will often follow us across the field hoping we are thinking of giving them something interesting to eat.
 We had to bottle feed a lamb in 2017, she consequently became a bit of a pet and rushes over to see us when we are in the field.

 We have 2 pigs each year, in recent years we’ve had cross breeds of British Lop and Pietrain, and tamworths who were very well behaved.
 These are for meat.
 We buy in weaners each year and keep them until the late autumn.